Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

-## Manage the warehouse logistics for POS products
+## Manage the warehouse logistics for POS offers

 Manage the warehouse logistics for POS offers to ensure that these are active for warehousing.